Hervar77/infinity-doc/mkdocs/api/infinity.service.md

 Parameters:

 - serviceName: `string`
-  >the name of the service to be stopped
+  >The name of the service to be stopped.

 - waitFor: `boolean`, optional
-  >whether to wait for the operation to complete
+  >Whether to wait for the operation to complete.

 - force: `boolean`, optional
-  >whether to attempt a forceful shutdown of the service
+  >Whether to attempt a forceful shutdown of the service.

 Return type: `boolean`